Build Integration

 Adding Files as Build Dependencies

-The download command, as well as other commands which download dependencies from Artifactory accept the --build-name and --build-number command options.
-Adding these options records the downloaded files as build dependencies.
-In some cases however, it is necessary to add a file, which has been downloaded by another tool, to a build.
-Use the build-add-dependencies command to this.
+The download command and other commands that download dependencies from Artifactory accept the --build-name and --build-number options to record the downloaded files as build dependencies.
+In cases where it is necessary to add a file downloaded by another tool as a dependency, use the build-add-dependencies (bad) command.

-By default, the command collects the files from the local file system.
-If you'd like the files to be collected from Artifactory however, add the --from-rt option to the command.
+By default, the command collects files from the local file system.
+To collect files from Artifactory instead, add the --from-rt option.

 Usage